WHAT IS THIS NOTICE FOR?

 Our Role as a DATA Controller

-If you are registering with CATCH as an adopter, foster carer, special guardian, practitioner, or a relevant professional, we will be acting as the ‘data controller’.
+If you are registering as a user with one of our digital hubs we will be acting as the ‘data controller’.
 This means we decide how your personal data is processed and for what purposes.

 Our Role as Data Processor

-If your Local Authority, Regional Adoption Agency or Voluntary Adoption Agency has provided us with your details to set you up on CATCH, we will be acting as a data processor.
-This means we are processing your data to deliver a service on behalf of a data controller (in this case the Local Authority, Regional Adoption Agency or Voluntary Adoption Agency) and can only process it in accordance with their instructions.
+If your Local Authority, or an organisation you are working for or receiving support from, has provided us with your details to provide you with a login for one of our digital hubs, we will be acting as a data processor.
+This means we are processing your data to deliver a service on behalf of a data controller (this may include but not be restricted to a Local Authority, Regional Adoption Agency, Voluntary Adoption Agency, virtual school and fostering service) and can only process it in accordance with their instructions.
 We cannot use your personal data for our own purposes.